Skip to main content

 end

-Ruby's inheritance chain is the foundation of Rage::Events - it allows you to naturally define events, share behavior between them, and maintain clear boundaries between events and subscribers.
+Ruby's inheritance chain is the foundation of Rage::Events.
+It allows you to naturally define events, share behavior, and maintain clear boundaries.

 Subscribing to parent classes or modules introduces no runtime overhead - subscription lookups are cached, so you can structure your event hierarchies as complex as needed.